 Renters’ Right to Withhold Rent

-California tenants may withhold rent if a landlord fails to make necessary repairs to the property after they have been requested.
-They can also make the repairs themselves and deduct the cost from future rent payments.
+California allows tenants to not pay rent if a landlord fails to make necessary repairs to the rental after they have been requested.
+The Repair and Deduct Remedy means that they can also make the repairs themselves and deduct the cost from future rent payments with notice, as long as the cost of repairs does not exceed one month's rent.

 Small Claims Courts in California

-Sometimes landlords and tenants must deal with conflicts that end up being handled in small claims court.
-In California, a small claims court will hear any rent-related cases up to $10,000.
+Sometimes California landlords and tenants must deal with legal conflicts that end up being handled in small claims court.
+In California, a small claims court will hear any rent-related cases, including security deposit disputes, up to $10,000.

 Required Landlord Disclosures

-In California, there are certain disclosures that must be provided to a tenant.
-These should be in writing and will usually be printed in the lease agreement.
+Under California laws, there are certain disclosures that must be provided to a tenant whether entering into a long-term lease or a month-to-month tenancy.
+These notices should be in writing and will usually be printed in the lease or rental agreement.

 - Lead-based paint: If the home was built prior to 1978, then information must be provided to the tenant about possible concentrations of lead paint.

-- Bed bugs: Landlords must provide information on bed bugs and how to report it if a problem arises on the property.
+- Bed bugs: Owners must provide information on bed bugs and how to report it if a problem arises.

-- Mold: Any documentation of known mold presence on the property must be provided.
+- Mold: Any documentation of known mold presence must be provided.

-- Asbestos presence on the property: Any building built prior to 1978 applies to this disclosure.
+- Asbestos presence: Any building built prior to 1978 applies to this disclosure.

 - Meth and fentanyl: This disclosure is required if the landlord has any knowledge of potential drug contamination and remediation has not been completed.

-- Sex offender registry: Prospective tenants have the right to access information related to the rental property provided by the sex offender registry.
+- Sex offender registry: Prospective tenants have the right to access information provided by the sex offender registry.

-- Demolition permit: Any property that has plans to be demolished or repurposed in a way that will affect the tenancy must be disclosed.
+- Demolition permit: Notice of any plans to demolish or repurpose the building in a way that will affect the tenancy must be disclosed.

-- Death: Tenants must be aware of any death on the property that has occurred in the last three years.
+- Death: Tenants must be given notice of any death that has occurred in the last three years.

-- Flood zone: Tenants must be aware if the property is in a known flood zone.
+- Flood zone: Tenants must be aware if the building is in a known flood zone.

 - Smoking policy: Any landlord wishing to impose a smoking policy must inform the tenant.

-Now you know a bit more about California’s landlord-tenant laws.
-If you have any further questions about these laws or need help with any aspect of your rental property, don’t hesitate to call our reputable and professional team here at Castle Management!
+Now you know a bit more about legal requirements for landlords in California.
+If you have any further questions or need help with any aspect of renting out properties, don’t hesitate to call our reputable and professional team here at Castle Management!

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.